 I learned much by watching what other children were doing in school.
 I imitated their actions and observed how they did their schoolwork.
 I would then do everything I could to reproduce what they were accomplishing.
 This constant physical and emotional stress depleted my energy by the end of each day.

 I have always been considered artistic, but I really had no ability to create art.
-By this I mean that I was not able to draw.
-There was some disconnect between my right brain creative ability and the left-brain functions for connecting with a piece of paper.
+By this, I mean that I was not able to draw.
+There was some disconnect between my right brain’s creative ability and the left-brain functions for connecting with a piece of paper.
 I remember my art teacher saying to me, “Darling, you are one of these creative, gifted, special people… but….”
 He said, “You’ve got everything – you see it in your head – but there’s something about your wiring….”
 This was my attempt at art school.
 My hands didn’t understand what my mind wanted to create.
 Then, I considered gardening as an occupation.
 I loved gardening and thought for a while that I could make a career in that field.

 I also built gardens – my way.
-I learned by experimenting with plants and eventually I felt connected to the plants so much so that I could hear them speak to me.
+I learned by experimenting with plants, and eventually, I felt connected to the plants so much so that I could hear them speak to me.

 By the age of 30, I had depleted my physical strength and was finally so emotionally drained that all I could do was hope for death.
 I’m pretty sure that I was emotionally committing suicide – giving up and letting go.